Skip to main content

 City centre

 Beneath the shadow of spectacular Lancaster Castle, the city centre boasts buzzing bars, creative culture and bustling shopping streets.
-Opt to stay in central hotels, B&Bs or take to a riverside stay for a short walk into the city centre.
+Opt to stay in central hotels or bed and breakfasts, or choose riverside accommodation that’s a short walk into the city centre.

 Coast

-Discover the coastline north of Lancaster in the Arnside and Silverdale Area of Outstanding Natural Beauty (AONB).
+Discover the coastline north of Lancaster in the Arnside and Silverdale National Landscape.
 Explore woodlands, clifftops, coastal walks and blooming meadows with a stay in anything from a farmhouse, guesthouse or campsite.

 Forest of Bowland

 Escape into the countryside with a stay in the Forest of Bowland.
-From a relaxing amble, to high adrenaline activities, this Area of Outstanding Natural Beauty (AONB) has it all.
+From a relaxing amble, to high adrenaline activities, this National Landscape has it all.
 Choose from country houses, boutique hotels and holiday lets, right through to camping options.

 Explore nearby